apache/ignite-3/modules/platforms/dotnet/Apache.Ignite/Internal/Linq/DEVNOTES.md

 * Recommended approach is to use `ToResultSetAsync()` async extension method.
 * Later we should also provide `ToListAsync()`, `FirstAsync()`, `SumAsync()` and other extension methods (IGNITE-18084, inspired by EF Core).

 ## User Type Mapping

 There are two way to map columns to user type members:
 1. Load schema and map only matching columns.
-   - GOOD: Potentially nicer to the user, allows unmapped members in user types.
+   - GOOD: Potentially nicer to the user, allows unmapped members in user types without extra steps, more flexible with updated schemas.
-   - BAD: Requires loading schema (worse perf, worse complexity).
+   - BAD: Requires loading schema before query translation (worse perf, worse complexity).
    - BAD: Can't cache metadata and delegates per type (worse perf, worse complexity).
    - BAD: Obstacle for compiled queries, because updated schema won't be picked up.
 2. Do not load schema, map all object columns.
    - GOOD: Simpler, faster.
-   - BAD: Requires all columns to be mapped (unless we support NotMappedAttribute - IGNITE-18149).
+   - BAD: All columns are mapped by default, unmapped columns should be explicitly excluded with `NotMappedAttribute` (IGNITE-18149).

+We take the second approach for the sake of performance, simplicity and clarity.

 ## Differences with Ignite 2.x provider